Brandt Snedeker, Patrick Rodgers tied for lead at Torrey

-SAN DIEGO (AP) -- Patrick Rodgers had a clean scorecard to match a picture-perfect Saturday at Torrey Pines and shot a 5-under 67 to share the lead with defending champion Brandt Snedeker in the Farmers Insurance Open.
+SAN DIEGO (AP) -- Already a two-time winner at Torrey Pines, having a share of the lead is exactly where Brandt Snedeker wanted to be Saturday.

-Snedeker, trying to become only the fourth player to win back-to-back at Torrey Pines since the tournament began in 1952, didn't get much out of his round of 70.
-His three birdies were all inside 6 feet, and the longest putt he made was for par.

-Even so, being tied for the lead is a better spot than his last two victories.
-He rallied from seven shots behind in 2012 and won in a playoff against Kyle Stanley, who made triple bogey on the final hole.
-Last year, he made the cut on the number and was six shots behind going into the final round.
+''Exactly where I want to be, in the last group here,'' Snedeker said. ''This is obviously a tough golf course.
+There's a lot of guys within a couple shots of the lead, so it doesn't really mean a whole lot.
+But this place, for whatever reason, seems to bring out my best and I'm excited about the challenge.''

-Snedeker and Rodgers were at 9-under 207, and 15 players were within three shots of the lead.
+Snedeker and Rodgers were at 9-under 207, and Snedeker has been around long to know that a share of the 54-hole lead means nothing.

+Fifteen players were within three shots of the lead.

+The last time Snedeker had a share of the 54-hole lead at Torrey Pines was in 2007, his rookie year.

+''Tiger won,'' he said with a laugh as he walked out the door.

 Before Thomas, it was Jordan Spieth who picking up big trophies at an alarming rate.